 '''

--- coding: iso-8859-1 --
+-- coding: encoding --

 '''

-With that declaration, all characters in the source file will be treated as iso-8859-1, and it will be possible to directly write Unicode string literals in the selected encoding.
+With that declaration, all characters in the source file will be treated as having the encoding encoding, and it will be possible to directly write Unicode string literals in the selected encoding.
 The list of possible encodings can be found in the Python Library Reference, in the section on codecs.